by Texas Homesteader ~

 But I’m always in a quandary when knowing what meal to bring to another family.
 You too?

-So when deciding what to bring I’ll often mix & match from the categories below.
+When deciding what to bring I’ll often mix & match from the categories below.
 Entrée – side dish – bread – dessert.

 Entrée Meal Ideas